What is the SCA Program?

 - Access to the eReferral solution, training and on-site support provided at no cost to you.

 Improving Patient Communication

-The ministry supports digital health initiatives including the use of email communication for patients.
-As outlined in the April 2018 Family Health Team Agreement, the ministry states that “the recipient must make reasonable efforts within the budget included in Schedule “B” to ensure that the option of email communication is available to patients.”
+The MOHLTC supports digital health initiatives including the use of email communication for patients.
+As outlined in the April 2018 Family Health Team Agreement, it states that “the recipient must make reasonable efforts within the budget included in Schedule “B” to ensure that the option of email communication is available to patients.”

 Collecting patients’ email addresses will also ensure that patients are able to realize all the intended benefits of eReferral.
 If a patient’s email address is included in his or her chart, the patient will receive email notifications, which includes detailed information related to the referral.
 This means fewer incoming and outgoing phone calls to your office related to referrals, ultimately reducing the workload for your administrative staff.
 It’s important to note that these emails are push notifications only therefore patients will not be able to respond to the sender.

-Interested in signing up for eReferral or looking for additional information?
+Interested in signing up for the Ocean eReferral Network or looking for additional information?